anupamsaikia/HostBrowser/README.md

 # Installation
 No installation required.
 * Just place the HostBrowser.php file in a web accesible directory of your webhost (generally htdocs, www or public_html).
-* After that visit the file from your browser http://www.example.com/path/to/HostBrowser.php.
+* After that visit the file from your browser `www.example.com/path/to/HostBrowser.php`.
 Obviously path/to/ is the location of the file.
 * After that enter the password.
 Default password is `hbx`
 * The checkbox allows you to choose between a Basic and Advanced TextEditor _(Internet connection is required)_.
-- [ ] Advanced TextEditor
+- [x] Advanced TextEditor
-* Enjoy and be productive :+1:

 > Note: Change the password immediately.
 You will have to edit the sourcecode.
-> See Line number 14
+See Line number 14

-With lots of :heart: